Cindy is from Guernsey and enjoys cooking and organic gardening.

 There have also been claims that the A2 milk could be beneficial to autistic children, but firm proof is so far lacking.

-A. Ranking of breeds based on published research shows that the ranking is as shown below for the six most common dairy breeds from least to most A1 genetics (from least to most for potential BCM7 production with digestion)
+Answer: Ranking of breeds based on published research shows that the ranking is as shown below for the six most common dairy breeds from least to most A1 genetics (from least to most for potential BCM7 production with digestion).

 2. Brown Swiss

-Gold Top and Breakfast Milk are unique in that It comes exclusively from pedigree herds of Jersey & Guernsey cows, usually referred to by the dairy trade as "Channel Islands milk".
+Gold Top and Breakfast Milk are unique in that It comes exclusively from pedigree herds of Jersey and Guernsey cows, usually referred to by the dairy trade as "Channel Islands milk".

 Channel Island milk is rich and creamy yet is still only 5% fat.
 It tastes delicious as a drink in its own right, and anything made with Channel Island milk also takes on this superiority.